Table of Contents:

 - Creates stretch seams

-- Offers a finish close to ready-to-wear
+- Delivers a finish close to ready-to-wear

-In which cases is a serger really useful
+When is a serger really useful

-What essential criteria to choose your serger?
+What essential criteria should you consider when choosing your serger?

 - Thin and soft fabrics (jersey, viscose, lightweight knit)

-- Thicker fabrics (sweatshirt, fleece, light denim)
+- Thicker fabrics (sweatshirt fleece, fleece, light denim)

-- Multiple layer overlays
+- Multiple layers stacked

 - Highly stretchable fabrics